njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/WeatherPy/README.TECHNICAL.md

-The Jupyter Notebooks, WeatherPy.ipynb and VacationPy.ipynb, require the following Python scripts in the same folder with it:
+The IPython notebooks, WeatherPy.ipynb and VacationPy.ipynb, require the following Python scripts with them in the same folder:

 PyConstants.py